Multiorbital effects in the functional renormalization group: A weak-coupling study of the Emery model: Numerical results

 For the parameter sets considered in the following, the most relevant eigenvalues in the pairing and the magnetic channels compete.
 Let us first describe our results for the generic parameter set of Tab.~\ref{tab:params}.
 The optimized form factors for this parameter set are depicted in Fig.~\ref{fig:genff}.
 In the pairing channel, contributions with total wavevector ${\bf l}=0$ dominate clearly.
 The optimized form factor corresponds to a $d_{x^2-y^2}$-wave, with peaks that are a little broader than for $ f_d = \cos (q_x) - \cos (q_y) $ (cf.\ Fig.~\ref{fig:genff}).
 We will comment on the admixture of higher harmonics to this optimized form factor further below.
 In the magnetic channel, the optimized form factor corresponds to a deformed $s$-wave with small admixtures of higher harmonics.
 For the generic parameter set we find slightly incommensurate magnetic ordering vectors on the boundary of the Brillouin zone.
 Inequivalent IRs of $ C_{4v}$ may hence mix.
 In the case of our generic parameter set, we can indeed observe small admixtures of other IRs to the $s$-wave contributions of the optimized form factor.
 For example, a small $d_{x^2-y^2}$-wave admixture is clearly visible.

-Other types of instabilities such as a Pomeranchuk instability\cite{halboth-metzner,pominst-wegner,neumayr-metzner} and the formation of different types of loop currents\cite{varma,fischer,thomale} do not participate in the competition of the most relevant instabilities.
+Other types of instabilities such as a Pomeranchuk instability\cite{halboth-metzner,pominst-wegner,neumayr-metzner,bulut-nematic,Husemann-pomer} and the formation of different types of loop currents\cite{varma,fischer,thomale} do not participate in the competition of the most relevant instabilities.
+For the former type of ordering, our results are in agreement with Ref.~\onlinecite{Husemann-pomer}, where the experimentally observed nematic tendency\cite{ando-nema-exp,daou-nema-exp,Hinkov-nema-exp2004,Hinkov-nema-exp2008} in cuprate materials appears to be of strong-coupling nature.
+Similarly, the absence of loop currents is not surprising in a weak-coupling scenario, since the critical interaction strengths are found to be quite large in mean-field calculations.\cite{fischer}

 At van-Hove filling, one can expect that it is possible to tune the Emery model to a Stoner-like ferromagnetic instability by raising the value of $ t_{pp} $.
 For the parameter sets considered in this work, however, we do not find ferromagnetism to prevail over other ordering tendencies.
 We hence conclude that a Stoner instability only occurs for oxygen-oxygen hopping parameters that are far away from the generic value of $t_{pp}$ in Tab.~\ref{tab:params}.

 At the stopping scale, we also consider a FFE of the full coupling function $V$ obtained within our new approach for comparison.
 We truncate this expansion behind the most slowly varying form factors.
 This is not to be confused with the results obtained from RG flow equations in an exchange parametrization, as we take mixing between different IRs of $ C_{4v} $ and of different harmonics within an IR into account in the integration of the flow equations.
 The propagator $ D_d$ of $d_{x^2-y^2}$-wave Copper pairs rescaled by the square strength of the fermion-boson interaction then reads as